 - Careless staff – these are employees who open email attachments without thinking or leave their laptops unattended and unlocked in public areas.
-Again, only training and a strict enforcement of compliance to security rules can mitigate this risk.
+Again, only training and strict enforcement of compliance with security rules can mitigate this risk.

 3. Advanced Persistent Threats (APTs)

-- Watching for an increase in late night log-ons yet most of the staff are active during daytime hours.
+- Watching for an increase in late-night log-ins yet most of the staff are active during daytime hours.

 - Network wide backdoors that have a similar design.

 - Large and suspicious data transmissions with un-discoverable end addresses.

 - The discovery of a large amount of data concentrated in a single location.

 - A high number of spear-fishing attempts.
 Spearfishing is the process of trying to trick employees into revealing sensitive information by sending them an email that appears to come from a legitimate internal source.

 The best antivirus programs will have a wide virus database with information on the latest threats.
 However, even with heuristic analysis, there is a chance that your antivirus may fail to detect a new virus.
 The malware industry is a constant cat and mouse game between the good guys and the bad.
 There is always a chance that the bad guys will create something that hasn’t been seen before and manage to infect thousands of machines before a “cure” is found.